yiyang-wang/Cluster-GCN/README.md

 > [[Paper]](https://arxiv.org/abs/1905.07953)

 ### Requirements
-The codebase is implemented in Python 3.7.9, CUDA 11.0(RTX 3090). package versions used for development are just below.
+The codebase is implemented in Python 3.7.9, CUDA 11.0(RTX 3090).
+Package versions used for development are just below.
 ```
 networkx           2.5
 tqdm               4.55.1